And Do I Have What It Takes?

+Don’t worry, you don’t need a business license to be a webcam model.
 Webcam models are independent contractors, which means – brace yourself.
-We gotta pay our own taxes.
+We pay our own taxes.
 On the bright side, we get to claim business expenses – which includes all the essentials listed above, and that Magic Wand too.
 We’ll talk more about this later.

 We’ll also need to address time management and scheduling, planning, branding, budgeting, when to hire outside help, how to grow your business, all that good stuff.
 Coming later.
 Bookmark me!

 You’ll need to have or be willing to develop… skills.